Calcitonin, Fine-Needle Aspiration Biopsy (FNAB)-Needle Wash, Lymph Node

 An interpretive report will be provided.

-In athyrotic patients with a history of medullary thyroid carcinoma (MTC), a fine-needle aspiration calcitonin value > or =5.0 pg/mL is suggestive of the presence of metastatic MTC in the biopsied lymph node.
+In athyrotic patients with a history of medullary thyroid carcinoma (MTC), a fine-needle aspiration calcitonin value of 5.0 pg/mL and greater is suggestive of the presence of metastatic MTC in the biopsied lymph node.

 Blood contamination during the biopsy might lead to false elevations of calcitonin in the fine-needle aspiration biopsy washout if serum calcitonin is significantly elevated.
 If blood was present in the washout, only calcitonin values significantly higher than the serum should be considered as true positives.